How to Integrate the Data Exchange Library

 All functions from the library are referenced and described on this page.

-For this how-to we use the above-mentioned JSON-based data file that holds data from two cities.
+For this article we use the above-mentioned JSON-based data file that holds data from two cities.
 For every city in the array we will need the name, latitude, longitude and the population and match these items to their respective identifiers in the model, as defined in the mapping file.

 To use the mapping in a procedure, you must first read the mapping file into your model.
 You do this by setting up a procedure in which you call the dex::AddMapping function.